Table of contents

 mapTiles.add(purpleFlowerTile);

 Instead of just one Frame being created, an array of Frame instances is defined.
-Each Frame specifies its own subimage location, and its delay value (milliseconds), which is the amount of time that needs to pass before the animation transitions to its next frame.
-Each frame in this animation has a delay of 500 milliseconds (half a second).
+Each Frame specifies its own subimage location, and its delay value.
+The delay value is the number of game cycles that need to pass before the animation will transition to its next frame.
+Each frame in the above animation has a delay of 65 game cycles.
 This animation defines these four frames in the following order:

 purple-flower-image-1.png purple-flower-image-2.png purple-flower-image-3.png purple-flower-image-4.png